Heaven664/final-project/README.md

 ## **Dependencies**

-To run the <span style="font-style:italic">Wish Whisper</span> project locally, you'll need the following dependencies:
+To run the Wish Whisper project locally, you'll need the following dependencies:

 - Node.js (v14.0.0 or higher)
 - npm (v6.0.0 or higher)